XaviousD/xaviousd.github.io/_posts/2022-06-14-100-days-of-homelab-day-4.md

 # DAY 4

 Day 4 is the day I lost more hair.
 After a long night of sitting at my work desk doing absolutely nothing due to IT Issues 7am came and I went to sleep.
 Woke up, called ITSupport and got that working after a few outers.
-I've managed to get up to this entry in the Blog.
-Haven't published out to the website but the day is young.
+I\'ve managed to get up to this entry in the Blog.
+Haven\'t published out to the website but the day is young.

 * **[COMPLETE]** Practice/Learn Jekyl by utilizing VSCode to input some post into the website
 * **[COMPLETE]** Enter All previous Post for the 100 Days of Homelab Challenge